chanhpark/vent.it/README.md

    - Changed up the styling for the whole application.
    - fixed search bar
    - fixed failing test for the word counter
+   -
+Jan 19th, 2015
+   - Added unit tests for my models.
+   - got a sample visual of d3 working to see the type of hash needed to push through as the root
+   - changed the show page for comments